-105. There is no doubt that the AUC, other paramilitaries and various skinhead groups represents the greatest threat to Mr. XXXX.
+84. There is no doubt that the AUC represents the greatest threat to Mr. XXXX.
 First of all, the AUC is every bit as vicious as the FARC (which has received most of the attention inside and outside Colombia), but the AUC is far more hostile to gays and lesbians in both their public pronouncements and their actions.
 As the U.S. Department of State notes: